 There’s supposedly an old railroad trestle somewhere around here, but I’ve never seen it.

-The trail climbs through redwood and fir groves nearly to Highway 101, then levels out again and runs parallel to the highway.
+The trail climbs through redwood and fir groves nearly to Highway 101, then starts to descend as it runs parallel to the highway.
 At one point you can see a wall consisting of the ends of redwood trunks to your left; the highway at this point is literally a redwood highway, built on a fill of redwood trunks that spans a small depression.

-© 2011 David Baselt
+© 2011, 2016, 2022 David Baselt